 HUNTING ON GREATER KUDULAND

-We practice fair chase hunting and believe in providing a challenging and authentic hunt with “walk and stalk” and “spot and stalk” tactics where you will be expected to pursue your quarry over 75 square miles of rugged terrain.
-Depending on the type of hunt, bow hunters may make use of the elevated tree blinds and sunken pit blinds.
+Greater Kuduland Safaris maintains a high standard of ethics and only practices fair chase hunting by means of traditional “walk and stalk” and “spot and stalk” tactics.
+Depending on the type of hunt, bowhunters may make use of the elevated tree blinds and sunken pit blinds.

 Big Game & Plains Game

-Due to the challenge of an ethical hunt, an appropriate amount of time needs to be allocated to a hunting safari, which is why our hunting safaris start at a minimum of 7 days.
-Trophies that are more difficult to find or dangerous to hunt are only available on longer hunting safaris.
-Species are subject to annual quota and veterinary restrictions.
+Due to the challenge of an ethical hunt, an appropriate amount of time needs to be allocated to the pursuit of your animal which is why our hunting safaris are a minimum of 7 days.
+Animals that are more difficult to find or dangerous to hunt are only available on longer safaris.
+Species are subject to annual quotas and veterinary restrictions.

 7 DAY HUNT Blue Wilderbeest, Gemsbuck, Impala, Jackal, Kudu (Greater), Warthog